ACC for log canonical threshold polytopes: Introduction

 \section{Introduction}

 Let $(X, \Delta)$ be a log canonical pair over $\Cc$, and let $D \geq 0$ be an $\Rr$-Cartier divisor on $X$.
 The log canonical threshold of $D$ with respect to $(X, \Delta)$ is defined by

 It can be viewed as a measurement for the complexity of the singularities.
-A conjecture of Shokurov \cite{Sho88, Sho92} predicts that in any fixed dimension, if the coefficients of $\Delta$ and $D$ belong to a set which satisfies the descending chain condition (DCC), then the set of all log canonical thresholds satisfies the ascending chain condition (ACC). \cite{Sho88, Sho92} also proposed that there are other situations where similar results should hold (see \cite[\S 18.14]{Fli92}).

-Among many applications in birational geometry, the ACC conjecture for log canonical thresholds is closely related to the termination of flips \cite{Sho04, Bir07}.
-There were many partial results towards the ACC conjecture (see \cite{Ale94, Pro01,Pro02, MP04, dFM09}, etc.).
-It was proved for bounded singularities (in particular for smooth varieties) in \cite{dFEM10, dFEM11} and later with no extra restriction in \cite{HMX14}.
-We remark that \cite{dFEM10, dFEM11} and \cite{HMX14} use different methods where the former is more algebraic and the latter is more geometric.
+A conjecture of Shokurov \cite{Sho88, Sho92} predicts that in any fixed dimension, if the coefficients of $\Delta$ and $D$ belong to a set which satisfies the descending chain condition (DCC), then the set of all log canonical thresholds satisfies the ascending chain condition (ACC).
+This conjecture is settled in \cite{dFEM10, dFEM11} for varieties with bounded singularities (in particular for smooth varieties) and in \cite{HMX14} without any extra restriction (see \cite{Ale94, Pro01,Pro02, MP04, dFM09}, etc. for partial results towards this conjecture). \cite{dFEM10, dFEM11} and \cite{HMX14} use different methods where the former is more algebraic and the latter is more geometric.
 The (non-standard) algebraic method in \cite{dFM09} encodes a sequence of ideals in a single object.
 Their method was reinterpreted in a more algebraic geometric way and was called generic limits in \cite{Kol08}.
 We recommend \cite{Kol08} for a nice survey of log canonical thresholds and generic limits.

+The ACC for log canonical thresholds plays an important role in the recent development of birational geometry.
+For example, it is closely related to the termination of flips \cite{Sho04, Bir07}, birational boundedness of varieties of general type \cite{HMX14}, the existence of complements \cite{Bir16a} and the Birkar-Borisov-Alexeev-Borisov Theorem \cite{Bir16a,Bir16b}.

 In \cite{LM11}, as an analogue of the log canonical threshold of a single divisor, Libgober-Musta\c{t}\u{a} introduced the log canonical threshold polytope (LCT-polytope) for multiple divisors.
 To be precise, let $(X,\Delta)$ be a log canonical pair, and let $D_1$, $\ldots$, $D_s\geq0$ be $\mathbb{R}$-Cartier divisors (we call them testing divisors).
 The LCT-polytope $P(X, \Delta;D_1,\ldots,D_s)$ of $D_1,\ldots,D_s$ with respect to $(X,\Delta)$ is defined by